Age Discrimination Law

 Age discrimination can exist anytime an employer takes any of the following actions with age as a factor:

 These aren’t the only situations where a worker can experience age discrimination, however.
 Discrimination may also exist when an employee is subjected to continuous, severe harassment because of his or her age.
 People who are forced to endure unrelenting negative comments about their age — to the point where it is difficult, if not impossible, to focus on their jobs — may also have a claim of workplace harassment against their employers.

 While occasional, offhand comments like referring to someone as “old man” don’t indicate a hostile work environment by themselves, they may provide clues to how an employer views certain workers — and therefore, how they may make important personnel-related decisions.

-Speak With One of Our Experienced California Attorneys About Your Case
+Speak With an Experienced Age Discrimination Lawyer About Your Case

 Send an email or call 310-205-2020 for a free phone consultation with an experienced California age discrimination lawyer.
 Your consultation will be completely confidential, and your employer cannot punish you for seeking our help.

 How Can We Help?